How to Care for Day-Old Chicks

 • After a day or two, give them electrolytes in their water.
 For an in-depth article, read How to Care for a Sick Chick.

-• If you notice signs of pasty butt (droppings sticking to vent), be sure to gently clean the feces off with a warm, damp cloth.
+• If you notice signs of pasty butt (droppings sticking to the vent), be sure to gently clean the feces off with a warm, damp cloth.
 Don’t rub too hard and make sure you aren’t irritating or removing any skin.
 Learn How to Treat Pasty Butt in Chicks.

 • Sometimes there is nothing you can do to save the little ones who arrive sick.
 Occasionally you will have one or two dead chicks in your shipment.